 Journey to the West

-Xuanzang, 602-664 CE., was a Buddhist monk from Chang’an, today’s Xi’an, who in the year 629 decided to travel all the way to India.
+Xuanzang was a Buddhist monk from Chang’an, today’s Xi’an, who in the year 629 CE decided to travel all the way to India.
 Buddhism was a relatively recent arrival in China at the time and Chinese Buddhists often had to make due with very poor translations of the Buddhist scriptures.
 The purpose of Xuanzang’s journey was to look for original texts in the Buddha’s own homeland from which more faithful translations could be made.
-He traveled westward into Central Asia and then southward through Afghanistan, and once he reached his destination he spent the next thirteen years visiting various sites of pilgrimage, studying with renowned teachers, and looking for manuscripts.
+He traveled westward into Central Asia and then southward through Afghanistan, and once he reached his destination he spent the next thirteen years visiting various pilgrimage sites, studying with renowned teachers, and looking for manuscripts.
 Xuanzang returned to Chang’an in 646, and received a warm welcome.
 He obtained the emperor’s support in building a pagoda where the manuscripts could be stored, and an institute was founded where the arduous task of translation began.
-Xuanzang recorded his journey in the Great Tang Records on the Western Regions.
-He died in 669 and a monastery was built to house his ashes.